Improved Central Limit Theorem and bootstrap approximations in high dimensions: Main Results

 where $C$ is a constant depending only on $b_1$ and $b_2$. \end{theorem}

 This theorem improves upon the bounds in \cite{DZ17}, who obtained a similar result with the rate $1/6$ instead of $1/4$.
 In addition, we allow for a larger class of multiplier bootstrap methods.
 In particular, we do not require the weights $e_1,\dots,e_n$ to satisfy \eqref{eq: third order matching multipliers}.
-We do use slightly stronger conditions than those in \cite{DZ17} but we emphasize that it is not possible to obtain \eqref{eq: empirical bootstrap main} using existing techniques.
-We therefore develop a novel technique, which we call the iterative randomized Lindeberg method.
+The proof of this theorem is given in Section \ref{sec: proofs}.